waldronlab/curatedMetagenomicData/CONTRIBUTING.md

 ## Bug Reports

 If you've found an issue that causes unintended behavior, please report it to us through a GitHub issue if someone has not already done so.
 Be sure to include a small example of how we can reproduce the unintended behavior so we can fix it quickly.
-Please don't open issues for feature requests.

 ## Feature Requests